muhammadbimo1/Simresults-Database/README.md

 A php script to send simresults times to database.
-A part of BEGO time trial system
+A part of B.E.G.O time trial submission system